gSchool/js-basic-training/markdown/setup.md

 # Set Up

-Before working on the exercises in this repo you will need access to a text editor where you can write and run JavaScript.
+Before working on the exercises in this repo you will need access to a text editor where you can write and run JavaScript, and so we will currently turn our attention to defining what a text editor is, and introducing an excellent and easy to use online text editor.

 ## Objectives